Multi-stage fitness test: Procedure

 Every minute or so, the level changes.
 This is signaled, usually, by a double beep or, possibly, a voice cue.
 The required speed at the new speed level will be 0.5 km/h faster.

 Notes: The distance between the "start" and "turn around" markers is usually 20m; however, the test can also be carried out using a 15m track.
 Shuttle completion times are modified in proportion.

 Leger specified a 1-minute protocol: that is, each level was meant to last approximately 1 minute.
-However, because speed changes mid-shuttle confuse matters, the algorithm for a change in level is as follows: "the next level commences on completion of the current shuttle when the absolute difference between the time spent at the level and 60 seconds is the least".
+However, because speed changes mid-shuttle confuses matters, the algorithm for a change in level is as follows: "the next level commences on completion of the current shuttle when the absolute difference between the time spent at the level and 60 seconds is the least".

 Scoring

 A runner who fails to reach the relevant marker in time is cautioned; if they want to continue, they must touch the marker before turning back.
 Two consecutive failures terminates their attempt.
 Their most recent completed shuttle is marked as their score.

 Scoring is usually done using "Level.Shuttle" terminology; for example, 10.2, which means "completed 2 shuttles at level 10".